g00351263/Projecte-I.T-with-Waheed/readme files/raja.md

 15 April Fixed all links to display correctly each ad on screen.

 20 April Delete, Popup and other minor problems solved.s

+21 April Forgot password working and reset email is sent.